Ian Curtis: Death

 Curtis's body was cremated at Macclesfield Crematorium on 23 May 1980, and his ashes were buried at Macclesfield Cemetery.
 A memorial stone, inscribed with "Ian Curtis 18–5–80" and "Love Will Tear Us Apart", was placed above his ashes.
 (Note: Due to union disputes, following Curtis's suicide the music video the band had recorded for "Love Will Tear Us Apart" was not broadcast on Top of the Pops.)
 This memorial stone was stolen in mid-2008.
 A replacement, bearing the same inscription but in a sans-serif typeface, was placed in the same location.
 A central "mowing" stone used to hold floral tributes was reported stolen from the grave in August 2019.

 Legacy

 New Order

-Shortly after Curtis's cremation, Sumner, Hook and Morris – strongly aided by Rob Gretton – formed a new band.
+Shortly after Curtis's cremation, Sumner, Hook and Morris – aided by Rob Gretton – formed a new band.
 Initially calling themselves "The No Names" and playing largely instrumental tracks, they soon became "New Order".
 Shortly after Curtis's death, Bernard Sumner inherited the Vox Phantom VI Special guitar Ian Curtis had acquired in September 1979; he used this instrument in several early New Order songs, including the single "Everything's Gone Green".